 A TODD can be used instead of a will to transfer real estate at your death.
 It can let you avoid probate.
 A TODD can be an easy way to transfer your property to your children at your death.
 You can also use a TODD to transfer property to your life partner or to anyone else you want to, or a charity.

-There is a form attached to this fact sheet.
-You can also get a fillable form online from https://mn.gov/commerce/consumers/tips-tools/uniform-conveyancing-forms/.
+You can get fillable forms online at https://mn.gov/commerce/consumers/tips-tools/uniform-conveyancing-forms/.
+Use the one that fits your situation.